ElinaHossain/Slide-Inventory-Script/README.md

 * **Optional auto‑classification** – supply regex ➜ (Format, Extent) rules and the script pre‑fills those columns.
 * Pure Python 3; only external dependency is **`openpyxl`**.

+### Project background

+This utility was created on my own initiative while working as a **Digital Collections Student Assistant** at the CSUN Library.
+The library’s workflow did not include an automated inventory step, so I built this script to eliminate the manual task of copying hundreds of TIFF filenames into Excel and adding metadata drop‑downs.
+It is now shared here as an open‑source tool that other archives can adapt.